University of Lowell, Massachusetts (Meterology)

 There's no reason to continue struggling with the symbolism of Algebra.
 It's really quite elementary when you let me show you how numbers and letters do "socialize" quite nicely.
 I have been helping students, both in the classroom and in private tutoring settings, for over 30 years to understand this powerful language.
 This language has led to so many of our world's modern inventions and conveniences, from computers to cell phones to tablets, and so much more.
 Believe me - it's amazing.
 And I can actually help you to enjoy it as you learn.

-So you want to go to college with an advantage?
-Algebra 2 is truly a springboard to achieve this.
+If you are looking to attend a college or university with an advantage, a solid foundation in Algebra 2 (a.k.a. intermediate algebra or Integrated Math 3) is truly a springboard to achieve this.
 Or if you're in college and struggling with intermediate or advanced algebra, get yourself on track to the top.
-It becomes so much fun to succeed in the mathematics that explains, and even drives, our lives.
+It is so encouraging to succeed in the mathematics that explains, and even drives, much of our lives.
 Learn with one of the best: I've been teaching this subject for over 30 years and have taught hundreds of students to appreciate and enjoy this truly eloquent language of science and business.